FROM

 Passing

-through custom at the Riyadh airport have changed very little if at all.
+through customs at the Riyadh airport has changed little.

 Filipinos can now bring their ‘killer’ porky foods without being tossed into